Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Appendix B: the Douady-Hubbard proof

 and this number is locally constant.
 Given $M>0$, we can find a curve $\Gamma$ which works simultaneously for all $|s| \leq M$.
 Because $\Phi$ is surjective and $\sharp (\phi^{-1}(\infty))=1$, we get that $\sharp (\phi^{-1}(s))=1$ for all $z \in C \setminus \overline{D}$ and $\phi$ is injective. \\

-(8) The map $\Phi^{-1}$ exists on $C \setminus D$ and is analytic. \\ Because an injective, differentiable and open map has a differentiable inverse, (this is called {\bf Goursat's theorem}), the inverse is analytic. see Conway p.
+(8) The map $\Phi^{-1}$ exists on $C \setminus D$ and is analytic. \\ Because an injective, differentiable and open map has a differentiable inverse, (this is called {\bf Goursat's theorem}), the inverse is analytic. see \cite{Conway1978} p.
 96). \end{proof}

 \paragraph{} We end with some history of the classical Mandelbrot set.
-In 1879, {\bf Arthur Cayley} posed the problem to study the regions in the plane, where the {\bf Newton iteration} converges to some root.
+In 1879, {\bf Arthur Cayley} posed the problem to study the regions $F_p$ in the plane, where the {\bf Newton iteration} of a polynomial like $g(z) = z^3-1$ converges to some root $p$ of $f$.
 The Newton iteration of a function $g$ is $T(z)=z-g(z)/g'(z)$ is by nature not a polynomial map but a {\bf rational map}.
-The study of rational maps has become popular also \cite{Beardon}.
+The study of rational maps has become a subject of interest by its own \cite{Beardon}.

 \paragraph{} {\bf Gaston Julia} (1893-1978) and {\bf Pierre Fatou} (1879-1929) worked on the iteration of analytic maps.
 Julia and Fatou sets are called after them.
-Julia and Fatou both competed for the 1918 'grand priz' of the French Academie of Sciences and produced similar results.
+Julia and Fatou both competed for the 1918 'grand prix' of the French Academie of Sciences and produced similar results.
 This produced a priority dispute.
 Julia lost his nose during WWI and had to wear a leather strap across his face.
 He continued with his research while recovering in the hospital.

-\paragraph{} {\bf Robert Brooks and Peter Matelski} produce in 1978 the first picture of the Mandelbrot set in the context of Kleinian groups \cite{MilnorNotes}.
-Their paper had the title "The dynamics of $2$-generator subgroups of ${\rm PSL}(2,\,C)$".
+\paragraph{} {\bf Robert Brooks and Peter Matelski} produced in 1978 the first picture of the Mandelbrot set in the context of Kleinian groups \cite{MilnorNotes}.
+Their paper had the title ``The dynamics of $2$-generator subgroups of ${\rm PSL}(2,\,C)$".
 The defined $\tilde{M} = \{ c \: | \; f_c$ has a stable periodic orbit $\; \}$.
-This set is now called {\bf Brooks-Matelski set} and is now believed to be the interior of the Mandelbrot set $M$.
+This set is now called {\bf Brooks-Matelski set} and is believed to be the interior of the Mandelbrot set $M$.
 If the later were locally connected, this would be true: ${\rm int}(M) = \tilde{M}$.

 \paragraph{} {\bf John Hubbard} made better pictures of a quite different parameter space arising from Newton's method for cubics.
 Hubbard was inspired by a question from a calculus student. {\bf Benoit Mandelbrot}, perhaps inspired by Hubbard, made corresponding pictures in 1980 for quadratic polynomials.
 He conjectured the set $M$ is disconnected because his computer pictures showed ``dust" with no connections to the main body of $M$.
 It is amusing that the journal's editorial staff removed that dust, assuming it was a problem of the printer.